 It is a gift for women since it reduces most of the health problems we face.
 More importantly, when you consume white or black gram regularly, you can avoid lower back pain that mainly occurs due to childbirth.

 The bitterest tasted seed, I should say.
-But, at the same time, it plays a crucial role in treating most of the diseases we have.
+At the same time, it plays a crucial role in treating most of the diseases we have.

 Its iron content stabilizes our hemoglobin levels while acting as a cooling agent.